-In this work we push forward previous progress and find closed formulas for the Kerr black hole mass $M$ and spin $a$ parameters in terms of directly observed quantities by considering two cases: $i)$ a system of three geodesic particles (stars for instance) which circularly revolve around the black hole in the equatorial plane and $ii)$ a system of two geodesic particles with the same configuration.
-By taking into account the red- and blueshifts of emitted photons from all the stars at three different points along their circular orbits, we managed to lower the order of the polynomial equation for the mass $M$ to first order for the case $i)$ and to third order for the case $ii)$.
-The obtained analytical expressions for the relativistic mass and spin parameters of the Kerr black hole will be extremely useful when studying systems like the set of stars orbiting around SgrA* as a first approximation since in this case we have at hand several star orbits that can be combined to lower the corresponding statistical uncertainty.
+In this work we push forward previous progress and find closed formulas for the Kerr black hole mass and spin parameters in terms of directly observed quantities (the red-, blue- and central-shifts of emitted photons from the stars at three different points along their circular orbits and their orbital radii) by considering three different systems of geodesic particles circularly revolving around the black hole in the equatorial plane.

-Our method can also be applied, with relative easiness, to the study of other galatic centers with supermassive black holes, like the core of M31, which hosts a $M_\bullet \approx 1.4 \times 10^{8} M_{\bigodot}$ black hole \cite{M31}, and to Active galactic Nuclei like Centaurus A, which hosts a $M_\bullet \approx 5 \times 10^{7} M_{\bigodot}$ black hole \cite{Neumayer:2007ic} (see \cite{CenA} as well).
-Finally, a suitable modification of this method can be applied to binary systems accretion disks, as well as to the Solar System to relativistically estimate the mass and the rotation parameter of the Sun.
+The obtained analytical general relativistic expressions for the Kerr black hole parameters will be very useful when studying dynamical systems similar to the set of water masers revolving in an accretion disk around NGC 4258.
+For the case of stars orbiting out of the equatorial plane, like those revolving around SgrA*, our method needs a further development in order to render analytic formulas to estimate the black hole parameters.
+This is a work currently in progress.